Berkeley-MDes/tdf-fa23-equilet/_iot_network_tutorial/README.md

 1. connect your photon2 to the computer via the USB port
 1. connect the micro-usb plug to the photon2
 1. open up vs code
-1. inside of vs code, open a terminal window
+1. inside of vs code, open a terminal window (Terminal -> New Terminal)
 1. type `particle serial mac`
 1. copy the contents that are returned in the terminal for the upcoming steps